 By: Jerry Finzi, Grand Voyage Italy

 When I was a young boy we would drive down to Hoboken to visit my Uncle Sal and Aunt Antionette in their red brick row house.
-The part I loved best was their lower floor…I suppose you could call it a basement, but it was really like a finished apartment, even though there were large, silver-painted heating pipes running along the ceiling, with Nonna Finzi sitting quietly in the lower front parlor as the loud chaos of our Italian families cooked, played and teased each other.
+The part I loved best was their lower floor…I suppose you could call it a basement, but it was really like a finished apartment, even though there were large, silver-painted heating pipes running along the ceiling, with Nonna Finzi sitting quietly in the lower front parlor as the loud chaos of our Italian families cooked, played and teased one another.
 When it was warm out, the men would play and gamble and argue in the bocce court behind their vegetable garden.

 But most of all, I remember the kitchen down there…white subway tile running all the way up to meet the ceiling…and the big pots…and those great smells.
 It seems that just about every time I visited, there was a huge pot of Sunday Gravy on the stove top simmering and letting its rich smells escape through the place and into my nostrils.
-There seemed to be an endless supply of meatballs (polpette), sausages and brasciole.
+There seemed to be an endless supply of meatballs (polpette), sausages and braciole.
 Then at Easter time there was a real treat: Pizzagaina.

 In our family, that’s what we called it.
 PizzaGAINA, pronounced PEETS-a-GAYN-a.
 But depending on what part of Italy your family comes from, and the dialect spoken, you might hear it called any of the following: Pizzachiena, Pizza Chena, or even Pizza Rustica.
 A rough translation in all cases is “full pie” with the latter being “rustic pie.”
 Pizza Cena would mean “dinner pie.”
 There is also another version called Pizza Ripiena that is thinner and more of a double stuffed crust pizza, and definitely not as thick as the Pizzagaina “full” pies.
 Never thought about it before, but maybe they are called “full” because that’s how they’ll make you feel.